Industrial Hemp Facts

 U.S. law governing hemp

 Under the current U.S. drug policy, all cannabis varieties, including hemp, are considered Schedule I controlled substances under the Controlled Substances Act (CSA, 21 U.S.C. §§801 et seq.; Title 21 CFR Part 1308.11).
 Hemp production is controlled and regulated by the U.S. Drug Enforcement Administration (DEA).
-It is illegal to grow hemp without a DEA permit.
-Cannabis varieties may be legitimately grown for research purposes only.

 - UK Extension Paper: Industrial Hemp – Legal Issues